-How to prepare for a hurricane
+Hurricane Ian: What to do before, during and after

 - The safest place has traditionally been thought to be the basement but avoid this as there is a risk of flooding

-- Keep in touch with the latest news on the hurricane through local radio, TV reports and Twitter so you know when the authorities declare that it is safe to leave
+- Keep in touch with the latest news on the hurricane through local radio, TV reports and social media so you know when the authorities declare that it is safe to leave

 - During a power cut, do not use candles in case the wind knocks them over and starts a fire